-Test Your Baking Powder or Bicarbonate of Soda
+Baking Powder and Bicarbonate of Soda

-Put That Cream of Tartar to the Test
+Cream of Tartar

 The folks at Red Star recommend testing granular yeast as follows:

-So… why not make your own?
+So, why not make your own?

 Here’s how to make homemade baking powder:

-Simply mix two parts cream of tartar with one part bicarbonate of soda and one part cornstarch.
+Mix two parts cream of tartar with one part bicarbonate of soda and one part cornstarch.